vippsas/vipps-solutions/vending-machines/qr-direct-to-payment-in-app.md

 Specify the amount of the most expensive item in your vending machine so that any selection they make can be successful.

+Specify `"customerInteraction": "CUSTOMER_PRESENT"`.
-Specify `"customerInteraction": "CUSTOMER_PRESENT"` and `"userFlow": "WEB_REDIRECT"` to redirect user to the app.
+Specify `"userFlow": "WEB_REDIRECT"` to redirect user to the app.

 Here is an example HTTP POST: